Erjing Cui, MA, LMHC

 Erjing incorporates Acceptance and Commitment Therapy (ACT) into the treatment of OCD.

 (Includes but not limited to International students, H1b visa holders, refugee, adoptee, and illegal immigrants)

 Erjing approaches all presenting concerns from a multicultural and social justice framework.

 “I was in a dark place that I no longer am.
 I honestly think that Erjing was a big part of me not giving up on myself.
-Without her, I probably wouldn’t be where I am today.
+Without her, I wouldn’t be where I am today.
 I am eternally thankful.”

 "In therapy, she pushes me to jump into the uncertainty, but she also doesn’t overdo it.
 She has helped me tremendously on encountering fears that I would never think I am capable of encountering.

 She gives me space and patience in therapy and she’s able to understand me well, wherever it is that I am coming from.